ryanlonergan/100_days_of_code/day_46_spotify_playlist_time_machine/README.md

 Any comments for the day.

+problems with searching
+- before regex for artist names in searches - 33/100 missing
+- year in search term - 3/100 missing - just decided to exclude in case of
+- fixing those allowed all to come through
+- her version used to just search for song title and year - not very accurate, but less problems

 If you want to run the project yourself, you will need to make a `config.json` file with the following variables: